 Writing and communication remains a vital part of our school’s curriculum.
 We strive to give our children the best support we can in developing the skills they need to be able to communicate clearly with others, whether orally or through the written word.

 In addition to English work being embedded into our foundation subject curriculum, we have daily English lessons, which focus on developing vocabulary, spelling, grammar, punctuation and structure in writing as well as covering the English curriculum requirements for each year group.
 Different stimuli, including texts, film, drama, art and music, are used to develop creativity.
 Selections of non-fiction and fiction genres are taught throughout the year inspired by our foundation subject learning or our pupils’ own interests.
 We follow the Talk 4 Writing approach throughout the school to engage pupils in a range of genres and develop their skills as storytellers.
-Spelling is taught using the Spelling Shed scheme of work.
+Spelling is taught using the Sounds and Syllables curriculum.